 - Methods used to apply overhead costs to inventory

-- The relationship between the Section 263A rules and the new regulations under Section 162 and Section 263
+- The relationship between the Section 263A rules and the repair regulations

 - Identify the costs that were capitalized under the pre-Section 263A rules and the additional costs that need to be capitalized under Section 263A